mitodl/reddit-config/README.md

     is provisioned, all of the repositories at the same directory level as the main reddit repository will be available within the Vagrant VM.

-1. Add the `reddit.local` hostname to your `/etc/hosts` file.
-The IP of the Vagrant VM is `192.168.56.111` by default, so the line to add will most likely be:

-   `192.168.56.111  reddit.local`

 1. Clone the necessary repositories and make sure `reddit` has the `stable` branch checked out.